daronphang/chat-app/README.md

 ## Online presence

-Presence servers are responsible for managing online status and communicating with clients through WebSocket.
+Session servers are responsible for managing online status and broadcasting events to recipients.
+A key-value data store such as Redis can be used to persist data.

 ### User login